 "Descent of Jesus from the Cross" onto the shroud held by Joseph of Arimathea, painted by Jouvenet, Jean-Baptiste (1697) - Musée du Louvre, Paris.

-Author's note: If you enjoyed this post, please also read All Things Handed Over to Jesus Christ, The Link Between Two Realms, and What's Wrong with the Prosperity Gospel?.
+Author's note: If you enjoyed this post, please also read All Things Handed Over to Jesus Christ, The Link Between Two Realms, The Authority of the Believer, and What's Wrong with the Prosperity Gospel?.
 You may access the Main Directory for The Kingdom of God is Like This, and you may also my complete blog directory at "Writing for the Master."

 Do You Want to Know Him?

 If you want to know Jesus personally, you can.
 It all begins when you repent and believe in Jesus.
 Do you know what God's Word, the Bible says?

 “Jesus came into Galilee, preaching the gospel of God, and saying, ‘The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel.’”
 (Mar 1:14b-15).
 He preached that we must repent and believe.

 Please see my explanation of this in my post called "Do You Want to Know Jesus?"

 Len Lacroix is the founder of Doulos Missions International.
 He was based in Eastern Europe for four years, making disciples, as well as helping leaders to be more effective at making disciples who multiply, developing leaders who multiply, with the ultimate goal of planting churches that multiply.
 His ministry is now based in the United States with the same goal of helping fulfill the Great Commission. www.dmiworld.org.